24vishnu/angular8/src/read_me.txt

         @import "~bootstrap/dist/css/bootstrap.css";

-3. create a file name header and create a folder in header file name header.component.ts in header.component.ts file we create and export a class name "HeaderComponent" and we have to add component decorator
+3. create a file name header and create a folder in header file name header.component.ts in header.component.ts file we create and export a class name "HeaderComponent" and we have to add component decorator ng